roitraining/ux-designers-training/operations-for-designers/labs/02-create-vm-with-api-cli.md

   });
 ```

+**Note:**<br>
-**Note:** If you chose to change the zone where the VMs were created earlier in the labs, then you'll have to change the zone here also.
+If you chose to change the zone where the VMs were created earlier in the labs, then you'll have to change the zone here also.

 4. Save the change and execute again.
 The output should be much cleaner.